steux/cc2600/README.md

 Type `dasm out.a -f3 -v4 -oout.bin -lout.lst -sout.sym` to make the cartridge.

-You can then use the stella emulator to run the out.bin, or install it on a Harmony ou PlusCart cartridge.
+You can then use the stella emulator to run the binary `out.bin`, or copy it on a Harmony ou PlusCart cartridge.

 ## TODO